-Certain circumstances or changes that occur during your life that allows you or your dependents to make specific changes in coverage options outside the annual enrollment period.
+Certain circumstances or changes that occur during your life that qualify you or your dependents for specific changes in coverage options.
 The Internal Revenue Service dictates what constitutes life events.

 Loss or impairment of speech or hearing

 Those communicative disorders generally treated by a speech pathologist, audiologist, or speech language pathologist licensed by the state board of healing arts or certified by the American Speech-Language and Hearing Association (ASHA), or both and that fall within the scope of his or her license or certification.